krasimir/navigo/DOCUMENTATION.md

 r.generate("RouteNameHere", { id: "xxx", action: "save" }); // "/my/app/user/xxx/save"
 ```

-Notice that the produced strings start always with the root that you passed to the Navigo's constructor.
+Notice that the produced strings by default start with the root that you passed to the Navigo's constructor.
+If you don't want this behavior pass a third argument to the function `{ includeRoot: false }`.
+In this case the second argument should be always present.
+Feel free to pass `null` if you don't have any data.

 ## Handling a not-found page